lint-staged/lint-staged/README.md

 #### ESlint >= 7

-In versions of ESlint > 7, isPathIgnored is an async function and now returns a promise, see: https://eslint.org/docs/developer-guide/nodejs-api#-eslintispathignoredfilepath.
+In versions of ESlint > 7, [isPathIgnored](https://eslint.org/docs/developer-guide/nodejs-api#-eslintispathignoredfilepath) is an async function and now returns a promise.
 The code below can be used to reinstate the above functionality.

-This particular code uses a tiny package, `node-filter-async` (https://www.npmjs.com/package/node-filter-async), to filter the files array with an async function, If you prefer to not have an extra dependency, it is quite simple to write a similar function.
+This particular code uses a tiny package, [node-filter-async](https://www.npmjs.com/package/node-filter-async), to filter the files array with an async function.
+If you prefer to not have an extra dependency, it is quite simple to write a similar function.

-Since 10.5.3 (https://github.com/okonet/lint-staged/releases), any errors due to a bad eslint config will come through to the console.
+Since [10.5.3](https://github.com/okonet/lint-staged/releases), any errors due to a bad eslint config will come through to the console.

 ```js
 const { ESLint } = require("eslint");